-Right when you make the turn off from the Trans-Canada Highway, you’ll see Lake Louise village.
+Right when you make the turn-off from the Trans-Canada Highway, you’ll see Lake Louise village.
 It’s a very small village but it’s home to gas stations, a couple of restaurants, a cafe, a few shops, and the Samson Mall.
 If you need anything before making it to the lake itself, this is where you want to stop.
 Once at the lake, the only thing you’ll find is the Fairmont Chateau and the Deer Lodge.

 Lake Louise in the Winter

-Although the summer is the most popular time to visit, Lake Louise is actually just as beautiful in the winter, albeit on a whole different level.
+Although the summer is the most popular time to visit, Lake Louise is just as beautiful in the winter, albeit on a whole different level.
 From world-class skiing to snowshoeing and more, this is one of the best winter destinations in the country.

 Lake Louise Ski Resort

 While not located right on the lake, Lake Louise Ski Resort is known as one of the top ski resorts in the world.
 With roughly 200 runs, it’s the biggest in Alberta and has often been ranked as having some of the best scenery of any ski resort on the planet.
-In the winter, it’s obviously very popular with skiers and snowboarders, but in the summer, it’s also a great place to visit.
+In the winter, it’s very popular with skiers and snowboarders, but in the summer, it’s also a great place to visit.
 They have a gondola that brings you up the mountain or some incredible hiking and a high chance of seeing grizzly bears.

 Lake Louise Ice Magic Festival

 If you happen to be in Lake Louise around February, you might just catch the fabulous Ice Magic Festival, which brings in ice carvers from all over the world.
-Competing against each other for the championship, they each create their own masterpiece out of ice.
+Competing against each other for the championship, they each create their masterpiece out of ice.
 It’s incredible to see over the three-day competition, but even if you arrive after, you’ll get to enjoy the cold artwork while marvelling at the surrounding scenery.

 Lake Louise Accommodation

 Looking for where to stay in Lake Louise?
-Although most people visiting the Canadian Rockies make Banff their main base, there’s actually a number of options for spending some nights in Lake Louise and the surrounding area.
+Although most people visiting the Canadian Rockies make Banff their main base, there are actually a number of options for spending some nights in Lake Louise and the surrounding area.
 Lake Louise is certainly a quieter area than Banff, and if you’re looking to do a variety of activities in the area, as well as skip the 45-minute drive from Banff each morning, then it’s a wonderful place to stay.

-We’ve only stayed in one hotel and it was the Deer Lodge, which is only a 5-minute walk from Lake Louise and the Fairmont hotel.
-It’s also a historic hotel, but much less expensive than it’s neighbour.
+We’ve only stayed in one hotel and it was the Deer Lodge, which is only a 5-minute walk from Lake Louise and the Fairmont Hotel.
+It’s also a historic hotel, but much less expensive than its neighbour.
 We found it to be clean and comfortable and only wish we could have used their hot tub with a view (it was closed due to COVID).
 It also has a very popular restaurant that’s open for breakfast, lunch, and dinner.
 We ate here every day and especially loved Beef Striploin and the Caeser’s Broccolini, as well as their delicious cocktails such as the Big Boss Sangria and Peaches Sidecar.